Electric Branding vs. Torch Heated Branding: Which Is Better?

 Simple and Effective

-All it takes to use this kind of iron is a plug and play method, so you don’t need to be highly skilled or master trained techniques to dominant this hot iron plug.
+All it takes to use this kind of iron is a plug and play method, so you don’t need to be highly skilled or master trained techniques to dominate this hot iron plug.

 Disadvantages of Electric Irons